Walkercito/walkercito/README.md

 ###

-<p align="left">My name is Walkercito 🍉 and I'm a tech <br>enthusiast wanting to learn Python and other technologies, I'm from Cuba and I have experience with libraries like Flet, Tkinter, PyGame, raylib5, discord.py, teleton (Telegram), Flask, PyQt5 and others.
+<p align="left">My name is Walkercito 🍉 and I'm a tech enthusiast wanting to learn Python and other technologies, I'm from Cuba and I have experience with libraries like Flet, Tkinter, PyGame, raylib5, discord.py, teleton (Telegram), Flask, PyQt5 and others.
 Keep cooding! 📚</p>

 ###